RealNoReal/hegoa-website/releases/heg12.md

 ![Gitarra Onomatopeikoa II](/assets/Heg012_B.webp)

-“Onomatopeikoa II” follows on from
+Onomatopeikoa II follows on from
      Irazoki's 2017 Gitarra Onomatopeikoa
      release, and that album's sense of
      untethered, questing curiosity is not only